Temporary Operating Hours

-To help control the spread of COVID-19, the Building Safety office, along with other county offices, is currently closed to the public until further notice; however, staff will be at work.
-Please call our main office at 757-890-3522 for more information.
+The Building Safety office, along with other county offices, is currently closed to the public until further notice; however, staff will be at work.
+Please call our main office at 757-890-3522 for more information or see our current procedures here.

 The Division of Building Safety is responsible for monitoring all types of building construction in the county to ensure that it meets minimum code requirements and the expectations of occupants for structural integrity, workmanship and safety.